jvde-github/AIS-catcher/README.md

 # AIS-catcher - An AIS receiver for RTL-SDR dongles and the Airspy HF+
-This package will add the AIS-catcher command which is an AIS receiver for RTL SDR dongles and Airspy HF+ Software Defined Radio devices.
+This package will add the AIS-catcher command which is an AIS receiver for RTL SDR dongles and the Airspy HF+.

 ```
 use: AIS-catcher [options]